 Usually, by the time parents notice the characteristic rash, kids have been contagious for a few days.
 “Children may initially have a low-grade fever, headache and sore throat, and this is when they’re most contagious,” says Alyson Shaw, a paediatrician in Ottawa.

-Daycare germs: What you need to know Generally, sores will then appear in the mouth.
+Generally, sores will then appear in the mouth.
 “They can look like little yellowish ulcers on the inside of the mouth, palate or even the tonsils,” says Shaw.
 (Or, like Sangoi, you might not see them at all.)
-Two-thirds of kids with HFMD also get red lesions on their hands or feet, which blister and eventually scab.
+Two-thirds of kids with HFMD also get red lesions on the palms of hands or soles of feet, which blister and eventually scab.
 A doctor doesn’t need to diagnose HFMD, but if you’re unsure about the symptoms, make an appointment.

 Complications of HFMD include pneumonia and meningitis, explains Shaw, but are very rare.
 “The main issue parents need to watch for is dehydration,” she says.
 “Sometimes, the lesions are so sore that your child won’t eat or drink.”
 If you see signs—such as your child not peeing very much, having a dry mouth and seeming lethargic—have her checked out.

 The good news is that HFMD will probably run its course naturally within a week or so.
 The bad news is, since it’s a virus and therefore not treatable with antibiotics, little ones have to wait it out.
 “I gave Olivia acetaminophen to treat the pain and fever, and encouraged her to drink as much water as possible,” says Sangoi, who also whipped up easy-to-eat comfort foods, like chicken soup.

 Popsicles are another kid-friendly source of hydration (and may help your child’s mood, too!).
 The rash doesn’t usually itch, but a soothing cream may discourage kids from picking at the sores.